Wil-dTrick/Random_Shit/De-escalation_Quick_Tips.md

     * Remember that at the end of this you get to go do something else.
 You'll go home and forget this conversation soon enough.

     * If you are the sort who likes a challenge, take it as a challenge to resolve the situation.
 I usually have a goal of getting the escalated person to apologize on their own, laugh at something I said, or thank me.
 I can usually accomplish one of these things.
-I've gotten people to apologize, unprompted, for threatening to kill me.
+I got a guy from threatening to kill me to telling me his favorite fishing spot and he apologized unprompted the next day.

     * Be honest about outcomes.
 If you know early on that you cannot resolve the situation to the person's satisfaction... tell them that.
 This keeps expectations reasonable.
 'I hear what you're saying.
-I don't think we can do exactly what you'd like but we can do our best.'
+I don't think we can get the exact outcome you want but we can talk about this and do our best.'
+Ending with something like that prompts the person to consider the final outcome, whatever it is, the best outcome that was available.
+You tie the outcome to the concept of 'best' ahead of time.

 ## Redirect